Heart Healthy Exercises For Pregnancy

-Your heart plays a major role in your well-being and your baby’s too.
+Your heart plays a major role in your well-being and your baby’s, too.
 If you’ve never been heart-health conscious, today is the day to make a change!
-Now an excellent time to jump-start new habits to improve the health of you and your baby.
+Now is an excellent time to jump-start new habits to improve the health of you and your baby.

 American Heart Association’s Go Red for Women

 - The Best Pregnancy Exercise Classes

 - The Best Exercises to Prepare for Labor and Childbirth